 Rick: We are still standalone company and Scott Tuttle, President of LivinLite, runs LivinLite the same as before Thor acquired the company.
 Nothing has changed other than Thor owning the company.
 Our buying power has increased dramatically, so we can buy materials and appliances at lower prices.
 There has been no interruption in how we do things.

 TCM: Are there any other new model announcements coming from CampLite in 2014?

 Rick: We may add another floor plan or two.
 I have to do more research.
 Sales are getting stronger and stronger every day.
-We are excited about the CampLite 8.4 and our 2015 campers.
+We are excited about the CampLite 8.4 and all of our CampLite campers.